-DFF attaches importance to the project description accounting for the synergy between any sub-projects, the project management and organisational structure, as well as plans for publishing results.
-All sub-projects, including PhD and postdoctoral projects, should be described in the project description.
+DFF places emphasis on the requirement that the application includes a clear account of the ways in which the project contributes to the green transition.
+Furthermore, it is important that the project description accounts for the synergy between any sub-projects, the project management and organisational structure, as well as plans for the publication of results.
+All sub-projects, including PhD and postdoctoral projects, must be described in the project description.
 The applicant can apply for funding for PhD and postdoctoral scholarships, if they have a clear independent function within, and form an integral part of, the research project.

-Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications e.g. a positive assistant professorship evaluation ("adjunktbedømmelse") within the last four years at the time of the application deadline (see Section 5.3.3 for calculation of the PhD age in relation to maternity leave, etc.).
-When applying for research funding for PhD scholarships, there must be a sufficiently balanced relationship between the contribution of senior researchers and PhD scholars to the project, so that all registered participants have a concrete role in the project work.
+Postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last four years at the time of the application deadline (see section 5.3.3 for calculation of the PhD age in relation to maternity leave, etc.).

+When applying for research funding for PhD scholarships, there must be a sufficiently balanced relationship between the contribution of senior researchers and PhD scholars to the project, so that all registered participants hold a concrete role in the project work.

-An account for the proposed recruitment process must be provided, if the application includes requests for funding of unnamed PhD students and/or unnamed postdoctoral participants.
+An account of the proposed recruitment process must be provided, if the application includes requests for funding of unnamed PhD students and/or unnamed postdoctoral participants.

-The project description must not exceed 7 A4 pages including figures, tables, etc., but excluding references/bibliography (see section 5.3.1).
-Please note the table in section 5.3, which provides an overview of which appendices are mandatory to attach.
+The project description must not exceed 7 A4 pages (including figures, tables, etc.) and maximum 21,000 characters including spaces, figure captions, formulas, etc. (see also section 5.3.1).
+References/ bibliography must be uploaded as a separate appendix.
+Please note that the overview of appendices (section 5.3) offers a complete list of the appendices that must be attached.